Backbase/bb-fuel/docs/CAPABILITY_DATA_SETUP.md

 In case of less than 3 users under a legal entity as defined in [legal-entities-with-users.json](../src/main/resources/data/legal-entities-with-users.json), no approval types will be assigned to users

-Note: each approval type will be assigned to a separate (new) function group with the payments function.
+Note: each approval type will be assigned to a separate (new) function group with the payments and batch function.

-### Contacts: policies
+### Contacts and notifications: policies
 - Policy with approval type A (1 approval required)

 ### Contacts: users